Database Explorer

 Adds a HAVING condition for filtering grouped rows |

-Methods can be chained (so-called fluent interface):
+Methods can be chained (the so-called fluent interface):

 $table->where(...)->order(...)->limit(...)